Proposal: Remote Session CapSet Clients

 Current State

-The tree has two interop proofs:
+The tree has several local interop and UI proofs:

 demos/capnp-chat-interopruns inside capOS, accepts one scoped TCP connection, decodes a schema-framedChat.sendparameter message, calls the resident chat endpoint, returns a schema-framed result, and exits.- The host harness uses a Linux Python script plus the pinned